hellohaptik/docs_haptik/docs/whatsapp/sending-notifications.md

 }
 ```

 Note: The above structure is for reference only and will change based on the way we create HSM on Whatsapp Business Manager and for each media type.
+The param type will change as per the media type used - `image` or `pdf`.

 > Only Images, PDF, MP3 and MP4 files are supported.